Joel Apezteguía: CD Utiel

 With CD Utiel he scored 7 goals.
-These were scored against Villareal and Osasuna.
+These were scored against Villarreal and Osasuna.

 Tre Fiori

 Apezteguía made his debut in the Europa League against KÍ Klaksvík, making history as the first Cuban to play in the Champions League.

 International career

 He made his debut for Cuba national football team on 24 March 2021 in a World Cup qualifier against Guatemala.